-Site and Location Review against criteria Recommendation The site makes a significant contribution to the setting of buildings within the Conservation Area and of the settlement to the countryside and wider landscape character.
-T I :: :11 I 7 - Land to east of West Street (south site) This land lies between two houses within the Conservation Area and also is within an area of Archaeological Importance.
+Site and Location Review against criteria Recommendation Additionally, the site lies within the Conservation Area and is noted as an important open area providing setting.
+The site makes a significant contribution to the setting of buildings within the Conservation Area and of the settlement to the countryside and wider landscape character.
+7 - Land to east of West Street (south) This land lies between two houses within the Conservation Area and also is within an area of Archaeological Importance.
 The site is not visible from the lane frontage as it is located behind a tall hedge.
 There is no public access to the site.
 The site will be within the restored Settlement Boundary for Kington Magna, without designation as an Important Open or Wooded Area, Important Gap or Local Green Space.

-113. Table 6 demonstrates that some parcels of land make a valuable contribution to settlement character and its relationship to the countryside.
+133. Table 6 demonstrates that some parcels of land make a valuable contribution to settlement character and its relationship to the countryside.
 Preserving these sites is important and means of protecting them from development so their openness can be maintained.
 In some cases, this can be achieved through designation of Local Green Spaces, but this is not appropriate in every case.